Sedum tetractinum 'Coral Reef'

 Chinese Sedum, Coral Reef Chinese Sedum

 Sedum tetractinum 'Coral Reef' is a red-leaved cultivar of Sedum tetractinum.
-It is a mat-forming stonecrop with foliage that typically grows up to 3 inches (7.5 cm) tall, but spreads up to 12 inches (30 cm) wide.
+It is mat-forming stonecrop with foliage that typically grows up to 3 inches (7.5 cm) tall but spreads up to 12 inches (30 cm) wide.
 The creeping stems root at the nodes.
-The tiny, star-shaped flowers are yellow, up to 0.8 inch (2 cm) across and appear in summer on stems up to 5 inches (12.5 cm) tall.
+The tiny, star-shaped flowers are yellow, up to 0.8 inches (2 cm) across, and appear in summer on up to 5 inches (12.5 cm) tall stems.

 How to Grow and Care